dmnfarrell/btbabm/README.md

 * seq_length - sequence length for simulating strains/mutations
 * herd_class - type of herd

+## Installation

+If you want to try this out, the easiest way is to install with pip:

+`pip install -e git+https://github.com/dmnfarrell/btbabm.git#egg=btbabm`

 ## Usage

 In Python you can run the model as follows: